sunway-robotics/Ottobot_ws/src/tutorial-leg.md

 4. EEPROM.read: Reads calibration data from EEPROM for the right leg.

-5. EEPROM.read: Reads calibration data from EEPROM for the left foot.

-6. EEPROM.read: Reads calibration data from EEPROM for the right foot.

-7. Otto.home: Moves all servos to the home position.
+5. Otto.home: Moves all servos to the home position.

-8. Serial Output: Provides instructions for calibration via the serial monitor.
+6. Serial Output: Provides instructions for calibration via the serial monitor.

 ### 7. Loop Function
 ```c++ linenums="1"